RSS apologizes for student video mocking George Floyd's death - Salisbury Post

 SALISBURY — Rowan-Salisbury Schools officials are apologizing for a reenactment of George Floyd’s murder in a video featuring Erwin Middle School students.

-The video, which the school system says it learned about on Monday, is only a few seconds long and shows one student on the floor in a classroom while another mimes while kneeling on the other’s neck neck.
+The video, which the school system says it learned about on Monday, is only a few seconds long and shows one student on the floor in a classroom while another mimes while kneeling on the other’s neck.
 The student on the ground says “I can’t breathe” while the kneeling student gives a thumbs up to the camera and smiles.
 The person filming laughs.

 Floyd’s killing last year prompted worldwide protests and renewed calls for racial justice and police reform.
 A statement from Rowan-Salisbury Schools said the district is investigating the “highly offensive image” which was shared on social media.